 Target based optimization

-Sites, country and category targeting can be optimized through using the optimization tool.
-This tool provides the site, country and category specific breakdown of campaign traffic, allowing you to pinpoint high performing targeting opportunities and focus your spend on these opportunities.
+Country, category, and other targeting can be optimized through using the optimization tool.
+This tool provides the specific breakdown of campaign traffic, allowing you to pinpoint high performing targeting opportunities and focus your spend on these opportunities.

 After your campaign has received sufficient traffic, click on the “Optimize” button, located under the campaigns settings menu.
 This brings up the optimize window.
-Using this tool you can view the performance of each individual site, category and country initially selected for your campaign.
+Using this tool you can view the performance of each individual targeting option initially selected for your campaign.

-By default, the initially selected site, categories and countries are set to “Auto Managed”.
-Based on your performance metrics, if a site, category or country is not performing for your campaign, you can choose to change the status to excluded, to stop ads from being served to that site, category and country.
+By default, the initially selected targeting options are set to “Auto Managed”.
+Based on your performance metrics, if a specific area is not performing for your campaign, you can choose to change the status to excluded, to stop ads from being served there.

-You can also change the status of any site, category or country to “Forced”.
-When a site, category or country is set to “Forced” ONLY that site, country or category will receive traffic.
-Sites, categories and countries which are set to “Auto Managed” will not receive traffic if another site, category or country is set to “Forced”.
-It is recommended that you exclude under-performing sites, categories or countries, instead of forcing the higher performing ones.
+You can also change the status of any targeting option to “Forced”.
+When set to “Forced” ONLY that targeted option will receive traffic.
+Any others set to “Auto Managed” will not receive traffic if another targeting option is set to “Forced”.
+It is recommended that you exclude under-performing areas, instead of forcing the higher performing ones.

-In order to effectively use target-based optimization, we recommend that advertisers include the [SITE_ID] token in their campaign landing URL, analyse their performance by site and include Leadbolt conversion tracking where possible in landing pages.
+In order to effectively use target-based optimization, we recommend that advertisers include the desired tokens in their campaign landing URL, analyze their performance by targeting option and include Leadbolt conversion tracking where possible in landing pages.